Biggie Munn: Coaching career at Michigan State

-In 1947, Munn and the Michigan State administration, led by university president John A. Hannah, approached Notre Dame president Father Cavanaugh to have his Fighting Irish play the Spartans for the first time since 1921.
-MSU initially offered to let Notre Dame take 80 percent of the gate, but Cavanaugh insisted they split the receipts down the middle.
+In 1947, Munn and the Michigan State administration, led by university president John A. Hannah, approached University of Notre Dame president Father Cavanaugh to have his Fighting Irish play the Spartans for the first time since 1921.
+Michigan State initially offered to let Notre Dame take 80 percent of the gate, but Cavanaugh insisted they split the receipts down the middle.
 Munn was the only coach to beat Notre Dame head coach Frank Leahy three years in a row (1950–1952).

 Munn developed the "Wingback Deep" formation of his formula "Michigan State Multiple Offense."
 The play featured a shifting back and forth between a T-formation and a single-wing formation with a direct snap to the tailback between a T-formation quarterback's legs.

 On the Michigan State dressing room wall, Munn hung a statement on fundamentals that his players were required to read before every home game: "Do not cheat your team or your teammates.
 Know your plays.
 Block.
 Protect.
 Add to what we are trying to do. [signed] Biggie."

 During the latter part of his coaching career, Munn developed the talents of Willie Thrower, the Big Ten's first black quarterback.
 In 1953 with the Chicago Bears, Thrower became the first black quarterback to play in the National Football League.

-In 1952, Munn was named the AFCA Coach of the Year, coaching MSU to 9–0 record and a national championship.
+In 1952, Munn was named the AFCA Coach of the Year, coaching Michigan State to 9–0 record and a national championship.
 In 1953, Michigan State's first year of conference play in the Big Ten, the Spartans shared the conference title with Illinois and went to the Rose Bowl, where they beat UCLA, 28–20.